Scottie Pippen: The Bulls' second three-peat (1996–1998)

-The Bulls opened 1996–97 NBA season with a 17–1 record and had a league-best record of 42–6 when entering the All-Star break.
+The Bulls opened the 1996–97 NBA season with a 17–1 record and had a league-best record of 42–6 when entering the All-Star break.
+In November 1996, Pippen set the NBA single-month plus-minus record of 272.
 Both Pippen and Jordan were selected among the 50 Greatest Players in NBA History as part of the league celebrating its 50th season.
 The ceremony was held at half-time of the 1997 NBA All-Star Game, which took place on February 9, 1997.
 Phil Jackson, the Bulls' head coach, was honored as one of the 10 greatest coaches in NBA history, while the 1992 Chicago Bulls Championship team and the 1996 Chicago Bulls Championship team, on which Pippen had played a key role, were selected as two of the Top 10 Teams in NBA History.
 In the All-Star game itself, Pippen was 4–9 from the field, finishing with 8 points as well as 3 rebounds and 2 assists in 25 minutes of play.
 The East defeat the West 132–120 and Glen Rice was crowned the All-Star Game MVP.

 Pippen scored a career high of 47 points in a 134–123 win over the Denver Nuggets on February 18, going 19–27 from the field and adding 4 rebounds, 5 assists, and 2 steals in 41 minutes of play.
-On February 23 Pippen was voted "Player of The Week" for the week of February 17, his 5th and final time to receive that honor.
+On February 23 Pippen was voted "Player of The Week" for the week of February 17, his fifth and final time to receive that honor.
 As the league entered its final weeks the Bulls lost several of their key players, including Bill Wennington (ruptured tendon in his foot), Dennis Rodman (injured knee), and Toni Kukoč (inflamed sole on his foot).
 Pippen and Jordan were forced to shoulder a greater load while keeping the team headed towards a playoff appearance.
 Even with this challenge Chicago finished a league-best 69–13 record.
 In the final game of the regular season, Pippen missed a game-winning 3-pointer, leaving the Bulls just short of having an NBA record-setting back-to-back 70-win seasons.
-For his efforts in the 1996–97 NBA season, Pippen earned NBA All-Defensive First Team honors for the 7th consecutive time as well as All-NBA Second Team honors.
+For his efforts in the 1996–97 NBA season, Pippen earned NBA All-Defensive First Team honors for the seventh consecutive time as well as All-NBA Second Team honors.